darshanmandge/Cluster/README.md

 Procedure to create a password-less ssh access:

-A password-less ssh access should be maintained from the master to the slaves for the proper working of the beowulf cluster.
-This was done using the following procedure in the terminal of the master node -
+A password-less ssh access should be maintained from the master to the slaves for the proper working of the Beowulf Cluster.
+This was done using the following procedure in the terminal of the master node:

 1. ```ssh-keygen```